-When you’re just getting started with an online business, one of the first things that you’re going to have to do is register a domain name.
+When you’re just starting an online business, one of the first things you’ll have to do is register a domain name.
 You can do this by using the services offered by a domain name provider company, also known as a domain name registrar.

 What Is a Domain Name Provider or Registrar?

 In simplest terms, a domain name provider is a company that allows you to register a web address on the Internet where you can create your own website.

 There are hundreds of different domain name registrars out there.
 Most domain name registrars are available online, but a few have business models that focus their efforts on acquiring clients offline.